‘War’ in general

 I am doing finally OK now.
 The way I overcame all this was to put myself in the field that I liked and met wonderful friends who are more optimistic and positive than me to collaborate with.
 Now I am a tutor in computers and doing other things that I like.

-If you are having a difficult time in life, please try to get away from the negative environment.
+If you are having a difficult time in life, it could be your environment.
+Please try to get away from the negative environment.
 Put yourself out there and the people you need will find you in-person or even online the Internet.
-These optimistic positive people are out there that vibe with your positive side and bring out only positivity.
+These optimistic positive people are out there that vibe with your positive side and bring out only positivity in you.
 Show yourself and they will find you!
-You must find and work with these optimistic and positive people all day!
+You must find and work with these optimistic and positive nice people all day!
 Working with these people involves your entire being!

 Avoid people who think negative or one-way only.
 You must keep an open mind for positivity.
 If you encounter anyone thinking negative or one-sided avoid them at all costs!
 Do not mingle with less positive and less optimistic people!
 There is absolutely no room in your life for any negativity.
 It is your life and it should be positive always!